500 Terry Francois Street San Francisco, CA 94158

 When will I know if I’m on next month’s agenda?

-The board meets to set the agenda on the fourth Wednesday of each month for the following month’s meeting.
-If we do not have your project information form by that time, we cannot put you on the agenda.
+The board meets to set the agenda on the second Tuesday of each month for the month’s meeting.
+If we do not have your project information form and presentation by that time, we cannot put you on the agenda.
 We will do our best to notify you directly about whether you are on the next month’s agenda, but the best place to check is on our Facebook page.

 Can I request a specific time slot to present?